benzionchen/Text-Maze-Solver-Dijkstra-s-w--Union-Find/README.md

 Hello!

-Welcome to my 2270 Final Project where I built a Maze Solver that can solve any size grid with as many obstacles ("`x`") as possible.
-The algorithm will traverse from Start "`S`" to End "`E`" using the Union-Find Data Structure and Dijkstra's algorithm.
-This is a text-based solver which means that if you change how the obstacles look, move around the "`S`" or "`E`", or even move around the obstacles, as long as it's in the proper format, the algorithm will be able to traverse appropriately from start to end.
+Welcome to my 2270 Final Project where I built a Maze Solver that can solve any size grid with as many obstacles ("`x`") as possible (as long as it's solvable).
+The algorithm will traverse from
+Start "`S`" to End "`E`" using the Union-Find Data Structure and Dijkstra's algorithm.
+This is a text-based solver which means that if you change how the obstacles look, move around the "`S`" or
+"`E`", or even move around the obstacles, as long as it's in the proper format, the algorithm will be able to traverse appropriately from start to end.
+When it traverses, it will leave behind a "`.`" which tracks the path that it took to get to the final destination "`E`".

 I originally wanted to do something related to maps and GPS but it looked like another classmate (Faisal) did it so I didn't want to seem like I was copying his idea.
 But I was still intrigued about
 Union-Find and how its runtime is the inverse Ackerman function (`O(α(n))`).
 I first came across this Data Structure in my 3104 Algorithms class, and learned that it saves computational bandwidth by